programmerkhadka/pagination-typeorm-nestjs/README.md

 ## Description

-Purpose of this repository is to help those developer who want to dip dive with [Nest](https://github.com/nestjs/nest) less effort during learning curve
+Purpose of this repository is to help those developer who want to dip dive into [Nest](https://github.com/nestjs/nest) with less effort during learning curve

 ## Prerequesite